KofiSmith/Python-Game-Dev/Dino Jump Game/README.md

 4. Organize the codes by putting separate functionalities into separate files
 5. Add UI to the game
 6. Add suitable comments to the codes
-7. Simple txt database for score keeping.
-8. Any helpful contribution is welcome.
+7. Any helpful contribution is welcome.